Table of Contents

 Learning TypeScript: Enhance Your Web Development Skills Using Type-Safe JavaScript

-Learning TypeScript takes beginner to intermediate JavaScript programmers from knowing nothing about “types” or a “type system” to full mastery of the fundamentals of TypeScript.
-It’s more than a means to find bugs and typos–it’s a useful system for declaring the way our JavaScript should work and helping us stick to it.
-You’ll learn how TypeScript:
+by Josh Goldberg takes beginner to intermediate JavaScript programmers from knowing nothing about “types” or a “type system” to full mastery of the fundamentals of TypeScript.
+It’s more than a means to find bugs and typos–it’s a useful system for declaring the way our JavaScript code should work and helping us stick to it.
+TypeScript code has conquered the world of JavaScript: it’s one of the world’s fastest growing and most popular programming language across developer surveys, widely used in consumer and business companies alike, and frequently credited for helping massive web applications scale with language service and developer tools.
+But what is TypeScript?
+How does TypeScript work?
+You”ll learn:

 interacts with JavaScript